uptonking/note4yaoo/thread-db-sqlite.md

 - Sure, for your specific usecase it makes sense, I'm just saying that in general I wouldn't call it a fault of Asyncify that it propagates async imports to async exports.
 It's just a nature of the coloured functions.

 - Would this count as a second implementation of WebSQL for the purposes of getting it implemented in browsers?

+- The blog post on absurd-sql notes that it's a hacky solution that would be improved with file system access; it references the old Storage Foundation proposal, which has since evolved into the current File System Access API proposal(s).